-Miller’s personal Navy awards include Joint Meritorious Unit Award, Navy & Marine Corps Achievement Medal (two awards), Navy & Marine Corps Commendation Medal, Naval Reserve Meritorious Service Medal (three awards), National Defense Service Medal (two awards), Global War on Terrorism (Service), Outstanding Volunteer Service Medal, Humanitarian Service Medal, and Navy Pistol Sharpshooter Marksmanship.
+Miller’s personal Navy awards include Joint Meritorious Unit Award, Navy & Marine Corps Achievement Medal (three awards), Navy & Marine Corps Commendation Medal, Naval Reserve Meritorious Service Medal (three awards), National Defense Service Medal (two awards), Global War on Terrorism (Service), Outstanding Volunteer Service Medal, Humanitarian Service Medal, and Navy Pistol Sharpshooter Marksmanship.

 His professional awards include: Houston Worldfest Honorable Mention-Excel Openers for live events (1999); Telly Bronze-"Inside Excel," a corporate news and information magazine video (2000); Telly Bronze-"Revolution," a high-tech e-commerce video (2000); Houston Worldfest Gold-"Net Talk Interactive," an internet show using new technology (2001); Telly Silver-"Net Talk Interactive."
 (2001); Telly Gold-"Barbershop," Political ad for a congressman (2003); Addy Gold-"The Blocking Machine," Political ad for a senator (2005); Pollie Gold-"The Blocking Machine," American Association of Political Consultants (2005); Telly Gold-"Culture in India-a Christian Perspective" (2007); Houston Worldfest Silver Remi-"Adopting All Kinds," a documentary on adopting special needs children (2008).